kyma-project/examples/aws-cloudwatch/README.md

     ```
 1. Make some requests to the application like `localhost:4567` or `localhost:4567/outgoing-http-call`
 1. Go to the `AWS X-Ray` tab, and check out the `Traces` section

-### Verifying CloudWatch logs and metrics arrival

-In order to deploy sample app which generates logs and metrics, we can use OpenTelemetry example.
-1. Execute
-    ```bash
-    helm upgrade --version 0.22.2 --install --create-namespace -n ${KYMA_NS} otel-collector open-telemetry/opentelemetry-demo -f ./open-telemetry-sample-app/values.yaml
-    ```
-1. You can port-forward this application in order to access it via browser by calling
-    ```bash
-    kubectl -n ${KYMA_NS} port-forward svc/otel-collector-frontend 8080
-    ```
-    and going to the `localhost:8080`
-1. Now, you can go to `AWS CloudWatch` and look at the main dashboard.
-There should be logs and metrics arriving
+1. To verify the logs, you can go to `AWS CloudWatch`, then open the `Log groups` and select your cluster.
+Now, you can open `aws-integration.sample-app-*` and check out the logs of your application.
+1. To verify metrics, you can go to the `All metrics`, and open the `aws-integration/otel-collector`

 ### Creating the dashboard to observe incoming metrics and logs